 Janet Miller Wiseman, LICSW, CDFM April 18, 2018

 During our discussions, they were each offered vacation time, at the same time, during the last two weeks of July.
+The marriage counseling suddenly turned into Decision Mediation.
 They were eager to meet the needs of the whole family.
 Before even being asked, Laura announced that she wanted a family vacation at Mt.
 Katahdin in Maine, where her father had always taken her and her sister, Margret hiking as teenagers and young adults.
 What fond memories she had of those days.
 Her father had died this past summer, and she had been waiting for the opportunity to spread his ashes on one of his favorite peaks.
 She knew this summer would be the best time.
 She wanted to celebrate his life.

 Laura’s job was sedentary, sitting atop a high stool, reading x-rays, MRIs, and writing reports, in a room without windows in the hospital.
 She wanted and needed to move on vacation.
 She needed to spread her father’s ashes, lose weight, and to get in shape for a national presentation in the fall.